dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/getting-started/creating-a-custom-ajax-control-toolkit-control-extender-vb.md

 Finally, notice that the custom extender includes a property named MyProperty.
 The property is marked with the ExtenderControlProperty attribute.
 The GetPropertyValue() and SetPropertyValue() methods are used to pass the property value from the server-side control extender to the client-side behavior.

-Let�s go ahead and implement the code for our DisabledButton extender.
+Let's go ahead and implement the code for our DisabledButton extender.
 The code for this extender can be found in Listing 2.

 **Listing 2 - DisabledButtonExtender.vb**